ubershibs/100-days-of-code/log.md

 ### Day 9: July 1, 2016

 **Today's Progress**: Today I started my Stock Tracker app, but setting up the calls to retrieve data for a given stock, and to store the datasets for all currently displayed companies, and remove a company.
 There may be additional finessing to do to this data once I figure out how sockets work, and once I pick a charting tool/methodology, but I've got the data feeding into things nicely, and it was simpler than I expected.
 I'm using Quandl as my data source.

+### My day 10: July 2, 2016

+**Today's Progress**: Today, I began adding Socket.io to my code.
+Nothing very exciting to report so far, but I'm tired and literally only had an hour to spend on coding today.